French Food for Thoughts – Part 1.

 Known for their special relationship and regard for food, unlike most of us, the French have not fallen out of sink with mindful food habits.
 It comes as no surprise, that their national food sentiments have been translated into a collective and organised effort for food reduction and redistribution.

 Since 2012, France has been implementing an array of food policies and initiatives that have placed her on the frontline of the food waste revolution, proving once again, that when it comes to food there are no better people to learn from than the French.
-In the first part of our series dedicated to celebrating the French National Holiday, we look at how the country is leading the way in terms of public policies and initiatives.
+In the first part of our series dedicated to celebrating the French attitude to food, we look at how the country is leading the way in terms of public policies and initiatives.
 Yet, while the rest of us wait for our governments to conceive food waste reduction policies, we can still join the Revolution, by starting doing things right now.

 Back in 2012, France introduced the Waste Management Enforcement Law, which regulates the amount of organic waste sent to landfills, requiring private sector companies that produce more than 120 tons per year, to recycle their organic waste.
 Since, France has significantly lowered the tonnage requirements to 10 tons per year (which is less than 30 kilos per day), thus extending the law to include not only supermarkets and agricultural companies, but also almost the entire hospitality sector, with fines going up to €75,000.